 Where will my procedure be performed and what does it entail?

-Your Arm Lift Surgery will be performed at the New Body MD Surgical Center on an outpatient basis.
+Your Arm Lift Surgery will be performed at J. Sweat Plastic Surgery on an outpatient basis.
 To begin the surgery, your surgeon will make incisions where excess fat and skin will need to be excised and remove the necessary deposits.
 The incisions are strategically placed to be as invisible as possible after the surgery is complete, and your surgeon may opt to use liposuction as an alternative to remove the excess fat.
 After removing the unwanted skin and fat, the surgeon will bring the incisions together in order to create a smooth contour for the arm, then close the skin back over the arm and close the incisions in a manner to best minimize scarring.